nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 10     2 red         13.0
 ## # … with 22 more rows
 ```

+This time I said "columns blue through green".
+Either way works for either.

-Reminder: data frame to gather, what makes the columns different
+Reminder for `gather`: what makes the columns different
 (they're different colours), what makes them the same (they're all
 growth rates), which columns to gather together (all the colour ones).
+I had to have a trick for remembering this, which I no longer need with `pivot_longer` (since I give the inputs names, and I can remember which is which).

 Since the column `plant` was never mentioned, this gets
 repeated as necessary, so now it denotes "plant within colour group",